Check the Events & Annoucements for curernt status.

 Women's Bible Study

-Woman’s Bible Study meets the second and fourth Fridays of each month.
+Woman’s Bible Study meets the second and fourth Fridays of each month at 10:45 am.

 Our congregation supports the following missions: